martinvoegele/martinvoegele.github.io/_pages/cv.md

 ======
 * B.Sc. in Physics, University of Konstanz, 2011
 * M.Sc. in Physics, University of Stuttgart, 2014
-* Ph.D in Physics, MPI of Biophysics and Goethe University Frankfurt, 2019
+* Dr. phil. nat. in Physics, MPI of Biophysics and Goethe University Frankfurt, 2019

 Work experience
 ======